CoralineDoan/challenge-set/README.md

 # Description
 Here you will find our original challenge set, as established at the beginning of the writing of this thesis, as well as a modified version that takes into account changes that we believe, after thorough analysis of our results, will improve the challenge set.

+# Note
+Updated challenge set to be published shortly